Minor summation formula of hyperpfaffians and Selberg integrals

-In \cite{ITZ2} H. Tagawa and the two authors presented 3 conjectures \cite[Conjecture~6.1, Conjecture~6.2 and Conjecture~6.3]{ITZ2} concerning so-called Hankel Pfaffians.
+Besides they formulated three conjectures \cite[Conjecture~6.1, Conjecture~6.2 and Conjecture~6.3]{ITZ2} concerning so-called Hankel Pfaffians.
 More precisely, Conjecture~6.1 is related to Hankel Pfaffians of moment sequence of the Al-Salam-Carlitz polynomials (see the first two identities of Theorem~\ref{conj:03}), Conjecture~6.2 is about Hankel Pfaffians of combinatorial numbers such as the Motzkin numbers, the central Delannoy numbers, the Schr\"oder numbers and the Narayana numbers (see Corollary~\ref{cor:motzkin}), and Conjecture~6.3 is on a Hankel Pfaffian involving a combinatorial sequence which comes from Tamm's Hankel determinant \cite{Ta} (see the first identity of Conjecture~\ref{conj:Gessel-Xin}).
-A proof of Conjecture~6.2 was given in \cite{IK} by using Zeilberger's Holonomic Ansatz.
-The aim of this paper is to completely settle the two conjectures \cite[Conjecture~6.1, Conjecture~6.2]{ITZ2} and give the third proof of the main result \cite[Corollary~3.2]{ITZ2} in the previous papers.
-The second proof was given in \cite[Corollary 3.4]{GITZ2} using a quadratic formula for the basic hypergeometric series related to the Askey-Wilson polynomials.
+A proof of Conjecture~6.2 was given in \cite{IK} by using Zeilberger's Holonomic Ansatz and assisted by computer.
+In this paper we prove general hyperpfaffian identities of Narayana polynomials of Coxeter groups which include Conjecture~6.2 as special cases.
+The second proof of \eqref{eq:ITZ} was given in \cite[Corollary 3.4]{GITZ2}, using a quadratic formula for the basic hypergeometric series related to the Askey-Wilson polynomials.
 In this paper we give another proof of this identity by reducing the formula to the $k=2$ case of the Askey-Habsieger-Kadell $q$-Selberg integral formula \eqref{eq:ask-conj1} via de Bruijn's formula.
 We believe that our new proof gives a more simple method and essential insights to Pfaffians of Hankel type.
 We note that Conjecture~6.3 of \cite{ITZ2} is still open.